Jonathan-Wong-Code/next-bootstrap/README.md

 Ideally we will build and maintain container level tests from the beginning as the application grows.
 See `./pages/__tests__/examplePage.test.tsx` for an example of testing containers with Redux/API Calls.

+Unfortunately I can't put test folders inside the main pages folder so page container tests should be found at `./src/tests/`

 ## Redux

 This project intends to use Redux for -local- global state only.
 The idea is that server state should be handled by React-query and that our backend or server should always be the single source of truth for API Data.